Election in the Church

 The four Church Districts of RCH

-RCH has four Church Districts whose Presidium is also composed of two members: the Bishop and the Lay President (also called Chief Elder of the District), who are elected by the Presbyteries composing the District, but their deputies - the ministerial and lay clerks - are chosen by the Assembly of the Church District (also called local synod).
+RCH has four Church Districts whose Presidium is also composed of two members: the Bishop and the Lay President (also called Chief Elder of the District).
+The bishop and the lay president are elected by the Presbyteries composing the District, but their deputies the ministerial and lay clerks - are chosen by the Assembly of the Church District (also called the local synod).

 Members and Duties of the General Synod

-In addition to its legislative function, the General Synod of the Reformed Church in Hungary is the highest authority regarding the official teaching of the Church, it deliberates about official holidays, determines the order and liturgy of worship, the official Bible translation, the curriculum of the training and final, ordination exam of pastors.
-Among others it maintains and oversees the National Reformed Church Public Fund (also called solidarity fund) and the Reformed Pastoral Pension Institute and establishes public and higher educational institutions and institutions of other kind.
-It takes measures in matters of governance and administration affecting the entire Reformed Church in Hungary and decides on all matters that require resolution or decision on highest level in the church.
+In addition to its legislative function, the General Synod of the Reformed Church in Hungary is the highest authority regarding the official teaching of the Church; it deliberates about official holidays, determines the order and liturgy of worship, the official Bible translation, the curriculum of the training and final, ordination exam of pastors.
+Among others it maintains and oversees the National Reformed Church Public Fund (also called solidarity fund) and the Reformed Pastoral Pension Institute and establishes public and higher educational institutions and institutions of another kind.
+It takes measures in matters of governance and administration affecting the entire Reformed Church in Hungary.
+It decides on all issues that require resolution or decision on the highest level in the church.

 zsinat_derencsenyi.jpg